Prime Ends and Local Connectivity: Abstract

 \section{Abstract}

 Let $U\subset\Ch$ be a simply connected domain whose complement $K=\Ch\setminus U$ contains more than one point.
-We show that the impression of a prime end of $U$ contains at most two points at which $K$ is locally connected.
-This is achieved by establishing a characterization of local connectivity of $K$ at a point $z_0\in \partial U$ in terms of the prime ends of $U$ whose impressions contain $z_0$ and then invoking a result of Ursell and Young \cite{ursellyoung}.
+We establish a characterization of the local connectivity of $K$ at a point $z_0\in\partial U$ in terms of the prime ends of $U$ whose impressions contain $z_0$.
+Invoking a result of Ursell and Young \cite{ursellyoung}, we obtain an alternative proof of a theorem of Torhorst, which states that the impression of a prime end of $U$ contains at most two points at which $K$ is locally connected.